The curing process of unsaturated polyester resin can be divided into three stages, namely:

 2. Hardening stage (stage B): It starts from the resin gel until it has enough hardness to reach the state of not sticking hands.
 In this stage, the resin can swell but not dissolve when contacted with certain solvents (such as ethanol, acetone, etc.), and can soften but not completely melt when heated.
 This stage takes about tens of minutes to several hours.

-3. Aging stage (stage C): it is placed at room temperature, after hardening, it reaches the required hardness of the product, and has stable physical and chemical properties available for use.
+3. Aging stage (stage C): It is placed at room temperature, after hardening, it reaches the required hardness of the product, and has stable physical and chemical properties available for use.
 At this stage, the resin neither dissolves nor melts.
 What we usually refer to as post-curing refers to this stage.
 This knot is usually a very long process.
-Usually takes days, weeks or even longer
+It usually takes days, weeks or even longer